 Prohibition in Minnesota was welcomed.
 The state had a long temperance history.
 It strongly supported National Prohibition (1920-1933) when it began.
+It was often called the Noble Experiment.

 I. Volstead Act